Paley-type matrices and $1$-factorizations of complete graphs: Acknowledgments

 \section{Acknowledgments}

 C.H.
-Yip thanks Institute for Basic Science for hospitality on his visit, where this project was initiated.
-C.H.
-Yip was supported in part by an NSERC fellowship.
+Yip thanks the Institute for Basic Science for its hospitality during his visit, where this project was initiated.
 S. Yoo was supported by the Institute for Basic Science (IBS-R029-C1).